Speed sensation - Le Mans test weekend, 18/19 April 1964

 Some indication of the needle that existed between Jaguar and the Lumsden/Sargent team can be found in the fact that when White noted FXN’s speed, he felt the need to write ‘suspect’ next to it.
 But 168mph was the official figure, fulfilling the car’s aerodynamic promise.
 With a class-leading lap time that was good enough for joint sixth place overall, both Lightweights had performed strongly, but it was perhaps the ‘British Peters’ who left La Sarthe walking a little taller.

-Extract taken from Jaguar Lightweight E-type - The autobiography of 49 FXN, by Philip Porter & Jame Page
+An extract taken from Jaguar Lightweight E-type - The autobiography of 49 FXN, by Philip Porter & Jame Page